Get started with Amazon DocumentDB elastic clusters - Amazon DocumentDB

 2. On the Amazon DocumentDB Management Console, under Clusters, choose Create.

-3. On the Create Amazon DocumentDB cluster page, in the Cluster type section, choose Elastic Cluster.
+3. On the Create Amazon DocumentDB cluster page, in the Cluster type section, choose Elastic cluster.

-4. On the Create Amazon DocumentDB cluster page, in the Configuration section, enter a unique cluster identifier (following the naming requirements below the field).
+1. In the Cluster name field, enter a unique cluster identifier (following the naming requirements below the field).

-1. In the Shard count field, enter the number of shards you want in your cluster.
+2. In the Shard count field, enter the number of shards you want in your cluster.
 The maximum number of shards per cluster is 32.

 Note